-Average - response to this criterion, meets most sub-criteria to an average but acceptable level.
-5-6 Poor - poor claims against this criterion but may meet some sub criteria.
-2-4 Does not meet criterion at all - response to this criterion does not meet expectations or, insufficient or no information provided to assess this criterion.
-0-1
+Rating (for individual criterion) Score Excellent - response to this criterion, including all sub-criteria, exceeds expectations.
+5 Good - response to this criterion addresses all or most sub-criteria to a higher-than-average standard.
+4 Average - response against this criterion meets most sub-criteria to an average but acceptable level.
+3 Poor - poor claims against this criterion but may meet some sub-criteria.
+2 Does not meet criterion at all - response to this criterion does not meet expectations or insufficient or no information to assess this criterion.
+1

-A score out of 10 will be applied to each of the five assessment criteria.
-A total of 50 is the highest score any application can receive.
+A score out of 5 will be applied to each of the three assessment criteria.
+A total of 15 is the highest score any application can receive.

-Only applications that score Average or above against each of the five assessment criteria (based on the above rating scale) will be considered for funding, in the first instance.
+Only applications that score good or above against each of the three assessment criteria (based on the above rating scale) will be considered for funding, in the first instance.

-When assessing the extent to which the application represents value with money3, we will have regard to:
+When assessing the extent to which the application represents value with money, we will have regard to:

-- the overall objective/s to be achieved in providing the grant - the extent to which the evidence in the application demonstrates that it will contribute to meeting the outcomes/objectives - the relative value of the grant sought - the extent to which the geographic location of the application matches identified priorities, and - how the grant activities will target groups or individuals.
+- the overall objective/s to be achieved in providing the grant. - the extent to which the evidence in the application demonstrates that it will contribute to meeting the outcomes/objectives. - the relative value of the grant sought.